Back to BusinessMindedPinoy.com

 Start Building Your Brand

-Even during test selling, start building your brand identity.
-This includes your logo, packaging, and customer service style.
+Even during test selling, start building your brand identity with logo, packaging, and customer service style.

 Common Mistakes to Avoid